voceconnect/eventbrite-services/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Collection of plugins and settings to provide a connection to Eventbrite.
-Adds the Eventbrite service, widgets and features to supporting themes, namely the `Eventbrite Venue` and `Eventbrite Event themes`.
+Adds the Eventbrite service to your theme, additional widgets and features are only enabled in supported themes, namely the `Eventbrite Venue` and `Eventbrite Event` themes.

 Please refer to full documentation at https://github.com/voceconnect/eventbrite-services/wiki.